motsu35/copycert/README.md

-# **Copy Certificates**
+# **Move Certificates**
 ## Description
-Copy certificates from the user certificate store to the system store.
+Moves certificates from the user certificate store to the system store.
+Also removes the *Network may be monitored* warning.
-Chances are you want the Move Certificates plugin, however there are some situations where you want to copy instead - in which case you are in the right place!
-(for example, the firefox mobile browser (fennec / fenix) uses the system cert store for validating its sync server SSL cert, but the user cert store for web SSL, so you need your custom CA in both places)

 ## Changelog
-v2.0
-* Copy the cert instead of moving

 v1.9
 * Dynamically determine correct SELinux context for cert from device itself.
 * AdGuard users may need to reinstall their HTTPS filtering certificate.